Honorary Consulate of Georgia in Luxembourg

 Registered as 08QY and operating under the call sign F-JKYS, the aircraft is designed for fast, long-range touring across Europe.
 Max cruise sits at 157 knots, dropping to around 138 knots in economy mode.
 With a fuel capacity of approximately 140 litres, its practical range is around 1,200 nautical miles depending on conditions.

 The expedition brings together a wide variety of aircraft, with different speeds, ranges and performance characteristics.
 SkyDemon is a key navigation partner for the route, with their maps being continuously updated and extended to support each leg.
-Pete personally flies VFR; some participating pilots may operate IFR depending on their aircraft and qualifications.
+Peter personally flies VFR; some participating pilots may operate IFR depending on their aircraft and qualifications.

 The expedition is open to General Aviation and ULM aircraft of similar performance and equipment level — pilots flying across multiple countries with on-board navigation tools and experience operating into both controlled airspace and grass strips.